Frequently Asked Questions

-The Office of International Programs offers scholarships each semester to help offset travel expenses.
+The Center for Global Education and Fellowships offers scholarships each semester to help offset travel expenses.
 In addition to these scholarships, many others are available online.
 Certain program providers, such as International Studies Abroad and Academic Programs International, offer their own scholarships as well.
 Students are encouraged to get creative and ask their family and friends for airline miles, fundraise in their community and ask their parish for donations.
 Scholarships are one way to fund the study abroad experience; however they are minor and are to be looked at as a supplement to payment.
 Visit the study abroad scholarships webpage for more information.

 Do you have evaluations or comments from students who have participated?
 Is there a way I can talk to students who have returned?

 Yes.
-The Office of International Programs conducts assessments throughout the year in the form of surveys and focus groups.
+The Center for Global Education and Fellowships conducts assessments throughout the year in the form of surveys and focus groups.
 We can connect interested students with past participants of their program.